Risks for non-melanoma skin cancer

 • taking medicines that make your skin more sensitive to the sun (called photosensitizing drugs)

-To make the decisions that are right for you, ask your healthcare team questions about risks.
+To make the decisions that are right for you, ask your doctor questions about risks.
+Learn how cancer can be prevented and what you can do to reduce your risk.

 Expert review and references